glassbeadsoftware/snapmail-cli/README.md

 Use the highlighted letters to select which setting to change. <br/>
 Press Enter key to confirm settings change. <br/>
-Press Esc key to cancel editing.
+Press Esc key to cancel editing.<br/>

+Bootstrap URL and Proxy URL currently not changeable.
+Redo setup with CLI or manually edit the conductor-config.yaml in your .config folder.

 ![screenshot-write](/sshots/snap-edit.png)